Swati4star/Images-to-PDF/README.md

 - Extract images from PDF
 - History : View all the PDF related conversions

 Here is a home page to get quick access to all the features "PDF Converter" provides:

 <img src="./screenshots/0_1_home.png" width="190px"> <img src="./screenshots/0_2_home.png" width="190px">

 ### Creating a PDF file

+Steps:
+1. User can view the PDF files previously created or create a new one!
+2. Select the images
+3. Name the PDF file
+4. Creating PDF

+More details on each step below.

 ##### Step 1 : User can view the PDF files previously created or create a new one!

 <img src="./screenshots/1_home.png" width="190px">

+From the home page users have the enhancement options with the included features above.
+Click the button to navigate to the selected tool.

 ##### Step 2 : Select the images

 <img src="./screenshots/2_1_camera.png" width="190px"> <img src="./screenshots/2_gallery.png" width="190px">

+Select the image by either option
+- Taking a picture to use from you camera.
+-  Selecting an image from your gallery.

 ##### Step 3 : Name the PDF file

 <img src="./screenshots/3_rename.png" width="190px">

+Enter in a name to the text box and select ok.

 ##### Step 4 : Creating PDF

 <img src="./screenshots/4_converting.png" width="190px">

 Hurray!
 PDF files of selected images are created.

 ### Viewing the PDF files

 <img src="./screenshots/5_viewfiles.png" width="190px"> <img src="./screenshots/6_viewfiles_Action.png" width="190px">

+Traverse through the file list to find the pdf you want to view.
+Actions you can pick from include:
+- Opening files.
+- Deleting files.
+- Renaming files.
+- Printing files.
+- Sharing files.
+- Viewing details.
+- Adding or removing password.

 ### Different themes

 Go to Settings, and you can have three type of themes : Black, Dark and White

 Black | Dark | White |
 --- | --- | --- |
 <img src="./screenshots/home_theme_black.png" width="190px"> | <img src="./screenshots/home_theme_dark.png" width="190px"> |  <img src="./screenshots/home_theme_white.png" width="190px"> |

 ### Merge PDF

 <img src="./screenshots/7_merge_pdf.png" width="190px">

+Merge two pdfs with ease by just selecting both files.
+Once both files are selected click Merge Files.

 ### Text to PDF

 <img src="./screenshots/8_text_to_pdf.png" width="190px">

+Select text file to convert it to a pdf.
+Other enhancement options include:
+- Font Size.
+- Font Family
+- Set Page Size
+- Set Password

 ### History

 <img src="./screenshots/9_history.png" width="190px">

+View history of previously converted files.

 ### Contributing

 #### Dependencies

 + [Butterknife](https://jakewharton.github.io/butterknife/)
 + [Folderpicker](https://github.com/kashifo/android-folder-picker-library)